2004 Outstanding Contributions to Clinical Chemistry

 Dr. McQueen has served on the editorial boards of scientific journals and has been a reviewer for many clinical and scientific publications as well as for research grants.
 He has been an invited speaker in 45 countries and is an author of more than 140 scientific papers on enzymes, lipids, cardiovascular disease, laboratory management, ethics, and evidence-based laboratory medicine.
 He has held many educational responsibilities in the medical, residency, clinical chemistry, postdoctoral, and laboratory technology training programs in Hamilton.

-Dr. McQueen received the AMES Award from the Canadian Society of Clinical Chemists in 1985; the D. J. Campbell Lectureship Award from the Alberta Society of Clinical Chemists in 1996; the Canadian Academy of Clinical Biochemistry Award and the Ontario Society of Clinical Chemists Award and Lectureship, both in 1998; and the Somogyi-Sendroy Award from the AACC Upstate New York Section in 2003, all for outstanding contributions and achievement in the field of clinical chemistry.
-The Hungarian Society of Clinical Pathology awarded him the Jendrassik Medal for scientific and professional achievement in 1998, and he received the AACC Transatlantic Lectureship Award at the 1999 meeting of the Association of Clinical Biochemists in Manchester, England.
+Dr. McQueen received the AMES Award from the Canadian Society of Clinical Chemists in 1985; the D. J. Campbell Lectureship Award from the Alberta Society of Clinical Chemists in 1996; the Canadian Academy of Clinical Biochemistry Award and the Ontario Society of Clinical Chemists Award and Lectureship, both in 1998; and the Somogyi-Sendroy Award from the the Association for Diagnostics & Laboratory Medicine (formerly AACC) Upstate New York Section in 2003, all for outstanding contributions and achievement in the field of clinical chemistry.
+The Hungarian Society of Clinical Pathology awarded him the Jendrassik Medal for scientific and professional achievement in 1998, and he received the the Association for Diagnostics & Laboratory Medicine (ADLM) Transatlantic Lectureship Award at the 1999 meeting of the Association of Clinical Biochemists in Manchester, England.
 In 1998 he was a visiting scholar at the Chinese University of Hong Kong.
 He received a Visiting Lectureship from the Federation of South African Societies of Pathology in 2001 and the Travelling Lectureship of the Canadian Society of Clinical Chemists in 2003.